cosimograssi95/Plugins/CascadeStatusAll/README.md

 "StatusReason":"Self Reason"
 ```

-Now you would like to restore the previous state of the Child.
+Now you would like to restore the previous state of **EntityChild** record.
 Since the last state was

 ```yaml
 "Status":"Inactive",